carneades/carneades-4/USAGE.md

   - `premises`: a list of ground atomic formulas.

 An argument can optionally have the following fields:
-  - `scheme`: reference to a scheme via the schemes `id` to inherit properties specified by the scheme.
+  - `scheme`: reference to a scheme via the scheme's `id` to inherit properties specified by the scheme.
 When a scheme is specified it can also be used to infer conclusion or premises.
   - `undercutter`: a ground atomic formula.

 #### Generating Arguments